swetha-pulluri/ai-resume-assistant/README.md

-# AI Resume Assistant using Prompt Engineering
+# AI Resume Assistant using Generative AI & Prompt Engineering

 This project demonstrates how Generative AI prompts can be used to analyze resumes and suggest improvements.